The Rise of Remote Work—Is It Lasting?

 The purpose of this study by Gallup was to forecast how many employees would be working from home in 2022 as opposed to those in 2019 before the pandemic.
 The team estimated that there would be an approximate 37% reduction of in-person employees.
 In other words, 37% of employees who worked in an office behind a desk in 2019, will be working remotely in 2022.

 Change has always been a foundational element of our society.
-It is the basis of progress, and the pandemic was the inciting incident that pressed us toward this desire for a redesigned work schedule.
+Change is often the basis of progress, but does a change toward remote work make sense for every organization?

 How Can Organizations Best Prepare?